mubeeniqbal/guides/install-remix-os-on-vmware.md

 sda1      | 1024 MB                 | ef00              | esp   | FAT32
 sda2      | Remainder of the device | 8300              | remix | ext4

-To partition the disk type in the following commands on the command line.
+Type the commands listed below to partition the disk.

 **Verify the boot mode**